ABOUT MOI...

 Long before I was writing kids’ songs or roasting religion (publicly), I was doing what you’re “supposed” to do.
 You know, grown up important shit like:

 I spoke Portuguese from living in Brazil, Spanish from working as a church volunteer leader.
+I earned a master's degree from a top 250 global university.
 I was loaded with plenty of evidence that I was “on track" for a kick-ass dream life.

 Then, out of nowhere, I got cancer in my early 30's.